osmond20/QR-code-component/README.md

 ## Acknowledgments

-I would have had the opportunity to try out this challenge if thecodercoder didn't mention in one of her youtube videos.
+I wouldn't have had the opportunity to try out this challenge if thecodercoder didn't mention it in one of her youtube videos.
 I am grateful and appreactive of that as I get to get better at coding frontend :).